virangaj/csup-blog/README.md

-First download the zip file of the code and extract it.
-Then, in the project directory, you can run:
+###First download the zip file of the code and extract it.
+In the project directory, you can run:

 ### `npm install`

-to install dependencies.
-In case of missing dependencies, run
+### In case of missing dependencies, run

 ### `npm i react-router-dom`